ham811/ham811/README.md

 Geospaitial Analyst

 I am a Master's student at the [University of Eberswalde](https://www.hnee.de), Germany.
-Thoroughout my years sytudy, I gained experience in both practical academic and professional experience in the GIS and RS real applications.
+Thoroughout my years of study, I gained experience in both academic and professional experience in the GIS and RS real applications.
 I have experience working on different RS-related topics and projects.
 And I am hard-working with both analytical and problem-solving skills.
 What can I do?
 All environmental and urban-related analysis and features' computations, density assumptions, urban mapping, landslides, LUCC.
 Pre-plan/urban calculations, infrastructures, ground truth, earth features, parameterization, 3D simulations and enivornmental modelling.
 My resumee and More information about my research and career can be found on my [personal website](https://ham811.github.io/).

 ### Skills